microsoft/microsoft-ui-xaml/.github/ISSUE_TEMPLATE/feature_proposal.md

 ---
 name: Feature Proposal
-about: Suggest a new feature or idea
+about: Propose a new feature for WinUI
 title: 'Proposal:'
 labels: feature proposal
 assignees: ''